LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

     You can now close the **Exchange admin center** tab in your Edge browser.
 You should still

-17. Navigate back to the **Microsoft 365 Admin center** by click The **Home - Microsoft 365 admin center** tab that should still be open in your Edge browser.
+17. Navigate back to the **Microsoft 365 admin center** by click The **Home - Microsoft 365 admin center** tab that should still be open in your Edge browser.

 18. Select the **App Launcher** icon at the top left hand corner of the web page and then select the **Outlook** icon under the **Apps** header.

-19. Once you are back in **Outlook**, repeat steps 2-7 from task 1 to ensure mail flow is now resolved to **Contoso.com**
+19. Once you're back in **Outlook**, repeat steps 2-7 from task 1 to ensure mail flow is now resolved to **Contoso.com**

 ## End of lab 1